jperkel/sciwridiversity/manuscript.md

 * Karen McNulty Walsh (PIO at Brookhaven) used similar tactics to convince a woman researcher at her institution to be part of a brochure on that field.
 The researchers didn’t want to be the “token woman” but Karen convinced her that she is a leader in her field and deserved to be highlighted, plus if she didn’t participate, then there would be no women featured.

-Marisol (PIO) says that PIOs really appreciate it when reporters are very specific in their requests about what type of source they are looking for.
+Marisol Martinez (PIO at JHU) says that PIOs really appreciate it when reporters are very specific in their requests about what type of source they are looking for.
 Don’t be shy about asking for a woman of color who could comment on TK.

 Dawn Levy (PIO at ORNL) agrees.
 Half of ORNL’s researchers are from other countries and there are a lot of international projects and teamwork.
 PIOs have gotten to know their people and they want to help you find those diverse sources.